 Excuse 3 – I can ski on a nicely groomed slope but nothing else

-Well, unless you are a billionaire that can hire out the whole resort for your personal use, you are going to have to get used to less than perfect pistes.
+Well, unless you are a billionaire who can hire out the whole resort for your personal use, you are going to have to get used to less-than-perfect pistes.
 You could always try being first on the lift every morning, but that’s not much fun and you’ll still only get a single perfect run.
 No, your best solution is to see these choppy conditions as a challenge and set the goal to tackle them.
 Remember when you first started, even a perfect piste was challenging.
 So, start making the small adjustments to balance and body position that you’ll need for different conditions.
 Soon, you’ll be seeking out the more challenging, less perfect runs – they’re a lot less crowded!

 Excuse 4 – I’ve been there, done it, got the teeshirt!

 Really?
 The best in any sport will tell you they’ve never stopped learning.
 Throw in the exciting and dangerous environment in which skiers operate and you have an infinite scope of techniques to master, experiences to have and sights to see.
-If you feel you have learned enough of one discipline, try another; snow boarding, Telemark or back country skiing, for instance.
+If you feel you have learned enough of one discipline, try another; snowboarding, Telemark or back-country skiing, for instance.
 Until you can descend Mont Blanc with two baking trays strapped to your feet, you’ve still got plenty to learn.

 Excuse 5 – I want to ski off-piste but I’m afraid.

 Now you don’t have to be.
-In the grand old days yore, when skinny parallel skis were the only option, off piste skiing was not only difficult, but incredibly dangerous.
+In the grand old days yore, when skinny parallel skis were the only option, off-piste skiing was not only difficult but incredibly dangerous.
 Technical advances in skis and the development of lighter, fatter skis have opened up this exciting opportunity to everyone.
 Also, because so many more people are going off-piste, resorts are making these areas safer.
 Now, fatten up those skis, take a deep breath and launch yourself into some virgin powder.